thisconnect/port/README.md

 Station
 =======

-Runs an audio engine and provides a socket connection to pass and receive data.
+Runs an audio engine and provides a socket connection to send and receive data.

 Setup
 -----